About The Umbrella's Artist-in-Residence Program

 The Umbrella Community Arts Center in Concord, MA is proud to continue its Artist-in-Residence program for the 2019-2020 season.
 The Umbrella's Artist-in-Residence program offers a year long live / work residency in a vibrant multidisciplinary art center with 50 artist studios, an independent ceramics classroom, makerspace, performance and gallery spaces in historic Concord, Massachusetts.
 Our Artists-in-Residence create new bodies of work for exhibition at the culmination of their residency and engage the greater Concord community in their practice throughout the year.
 Applicants must be within the first five years of finishing a BFA , MFA or equivalent training program.

-Applications for our 2019-2020 Artist-in-Residence Program are now closed.
+Applications for our 2020-2021 Artist-in-Residence Program will be made available December 2019.
 Contact Jess Muise our Visual Arts Manager via email at firstname.lastname@example.org with any questions or for more information about the 2020-2021 residency program.

 "I am captivated by the sensation of the surreal within the ordinary.
 My subject matter develops out of my immediate surroundings and people closest to me.
 The origin of an image can be something as simple as walking through a plant shop, a newly acquired shirt, an old envelope rediscovered.
 More important than these catalysts is how they develop and grow through the making process.
 What is added, what is buried, what remains and what is finally revealed is the true subject of my work.
 It is this process that feels most akin to perception, a mixture of observations, memories and inventions.
 My hope is that my viewer questions how one sees, what information one absorbs and how one interprets space."